wnyc/django-crowdsourcing/docs/producers/options.rst

 **X axis fieldname**

 The x axis is only valid for line and bar charts.
 Like fieldnames, use the fieldname of a question from the survey.
 You may only specify a single x-axis.
 Choice type questions, numeric questions, and checkbox questions all work well for the x axis.
 If you choose a numeric x axis then the x axis will be ordered and continuous as you would expect.
 Otherwise for non-numeric choice type questions the x axis values will appear in the same order as the options in the question.

+Slideshow
+"""""""""

+**Caption fields**

+The answers to these questions will appear as captions below their corresponding slides.
+Separate by spaces.

 Maps
 """"